March 29, 2019 – Aaron Cavagnolo

 Back on the job is a command to tell paddlers to get back to their paddling positions after a get down or an over.
 A key part of training this command is to ensure the paddlers keep their hands on their paddle T’s while regaining a paddling position.

 Overs are used to weight one tube of the raft or the other.
 When an “over right” is called the people on the right continue to sit on the right tube and the people on the left tube move across and get their chests on the right tube in a position in front of the person that normally sits across from them.

 Once again make sure people are keeping their hands on their paddle T’s as they perform this command and make sure they are trained to stay on the tube until they hear “back-on-the-job.”

 Personally I’m not a big fan of the high side command.
 Overs should be called before the raft hits a rock or wave so that the downstream tube is pressed deeply into the water and the upstream tube is lifted out of the river so it will not catch water and get pulled deep causing the raft to flip.

 By the time a tube is the “hyside” it is too late.

 Most rafts flip upstream so overs are almost always towards the downstream tube.
 By the time a tube is the “hyside” it is too late and people will most likely be swimming or the boat will wrap.

 In addition overs are useful to low side boats through narrow shoots.
 They can also be used when a boat is perched on a rock to shift weight around and free the raft.
 A hyside command would be confusing in these situations.

-Think about the tone of your commands.
-It’s ideal when your voice sounds calm, confident and clear when in big rapids and stressful situations.
-Typically your paddlers will have more than enough adrenaline and slowing your commands and promoting calm will help your team paddle together.
+Finally think about the tone of your commands.
+It’s ideal when your voice sounds calm, confident and clear when in big whitewater rapids and stressful situations.
+Typically your paddlers will have more than enough adrenaline.
+Slowing your commands and promoting calm will help your team paddle together.